Robert Crawford, Goodwin Procter LLP Partner, practices Technology and Life Sciences

 +1 617 570 1255

-Robert Crawford is a partner in the firm’s Technology Companies & Life Sciences group and is a leader in the firm’s generic pharmaceutical transactions practice.
+Robert Crawford is a partner in the firm’s Technology Companies & Life Sciences group and is a leader in the firm’s pharmaceutical transactions practice.
 Robert represents technology, pharmaceutical and other life science companies in connection with their commercial, M&A, royalty monetization, acquisitions and financings, and intellectual property transactions, including complex strategic collaboration, co-development, licensing and partnering transactions.
 He also has extensive experience structuring and negotiating brand, generic and biosimilar settlement and license agreements related to Hatch-Waxman and BPCIA patent disputes.

 Experience